sdezone/crmnode/README.md

 # crmnode
-customer relationship management for small size companies.
+The CRM that's target is small size companies.